yash982000/home-assistant/README.rst

 |screenshot-components|

-The system is built using a modular approach so support for other devices or actions can be implemented easily.
+The system is built using a modular approach, so support for other devices or actions can be implemented easily.
 See also the `section on architecture <https://developers.home-assistant.io/docs/en/architecture_index.html>`__ and the `section on creating your own components <https://developers.home-assistant.io/docs/en/creating_component_index.html>`__.

 If you run into issues while using Home Assistant or during development